 Skip to main content

 Execute Mode is the normal operating mode for production clients.
-The agent handles requests end-to-end: it diagnoses the issue, decides on a plan, and executes — pausing only when a tool’s policy requires a technician (or manager) to approve first.
-Every action is governed by the tool policies you configure in the dashboard.
+The agent handles requests end-to-end: it diagnoses the issue, decides on a plan, and executes.
+It pauses only when a tool’s policy requires a technician (or manager) to approve first.
+Every action is governed by the tool policies you configure in Rallied.
 You decide which operations run automatically and which ones require a human sign-off.

 The approval flow